dsaavedr/gulp-build-system/readme.md

     4. `Browserify` calls `Babelify`, which compiles the code with `es2015` and `react` env plugins.
     5. Uglifies it if `gutil.env.type === 'production'`
     6. Renames the file `bundle.js`

+## Using the system

+Simply `git clone` the repository and install all the dev-dependencies width npm.
+The plugins in the setup are laid out accordingly to my preferences, but can be easily tweaked.

+## Contributing

+Feel free to send a pull request with any additions or variations you consider might improve the system efficiency.